Facility Clearance Clause Samples

 Facility Clearance.
 The offeror shall include in its proposal documentation demonstrating, as applicable, that the offeror and subcontractors have a FCL for any location that will handle classified material.
 The offerors must submit documentation indicating their facility has been granted a SECRET FCL.
 An offeror that is considering a subcontractor must also submit documentation indicating that its subcontractor has obtained the necessary clearance in order to be considered for award for those subcontractors that will handle classified material.
 The Government will not sponsor or in any way assist the offeror and its subcontractor(s) in obtaining the appropriate level of security clearance.

 Facility Clearance.
-A facility clearance (FCL) is an administrative determination that, from a security viewpoint, a company is eligible for access to classified information or award of a classified contract.
-PeopleReady, Inc. has a Secret facility clearance.
-The FCL is valid for access to classified information at the Secret or lower classification level.
+A facility clearance (FCL) is an administrative determination that a facility is eligible for access to classified information or award of a classified contract.
+DSE has a SECRET facility clearance.
+The FCL is valid for access to classified information at the SECRET or lower classification level.